How Wineries and Breweries Can Leverage Data

 By definition, data is individual facts, statistics, or items of information.
 Entities generate it almost by virtue of their very existence and collect it as a matter of course during even the briefest of interactions.
 You've probably already begun amassing some, even if you haven't realized it yet.
 It may not be readily evident what to do with large volumes once you do, especially in the case of small web-based business, wineries included, which often lack a formal analytics infrastructure.
 The good news is that this type of infrastructure isn’t needed to get started.

-Here are three ways wineries can leverage data they've probably already collected to work for them and their customers.
+Here are three ways wineries and Breweries can leverage data they've probably already collected to work for them and their customers.

 This is one of the most common areas in which businesses employ insights gleaned from analyzing existing data, and for good reason.
 Customization lets you give customers the individual treatment they deserve even in the absence of a single exchange of words — think product recommendations based on purchase history.
 A customer’s order history may seem like an obvious place to start, but this mustn’t be misconstrued as having only obvious conclusions to offer, as doing such could blind you to any number of deeper insights.